Joshua Borsman · 2026 · Sound installation

 Colophon

-Set in Cormorant Garamond and IBM Plex Mono.
+Set in EB Garamond and JetBrains Mono.
 Synthesis via the Web Audio API.
-Control voltages via the Expert Sleepers ES-8.
+Control voltages routed to an external modular synthesizer.
 Data drawn from the NOAA CO-OPS Tides & Currents service, the National Weather Service, and the National Data Buoy Center.
+Wildlife field recordings from the NOAA Passive Acoustics Group and the National Park Service.

-Sounding is a work of authorship.
 The code, audio synthesis, visual artwork, and accompanying text are © 2026 Joshua Borsman, all rights reserved.
-The NOAA data referenced by the work is in the public domain and is reproduced under that licensing.
+The NOAA data, NPS recordings, and NOAA Passive Acoustics Group recordings referenced by the work are in the public domain as works of the U.S. federal government.